 Bicycles are not permitted on the tram (except folding bicycles in a bag under 90cm x 60cm x 40cm).

 Examples of other items prohibited from carriage on the trams include:

 - Flammable liquids and gases (petrol, kerosene, LPG, propane)

 - Any items over 90cm x 60cm x 40cm

 The following is not considered acceptable behaviour on board a tram

 Every tram has CCTV cameras installed for your safety and security.

 In case of an emergency, doors can be opened manually once the tram has stopped moving.

-If you are concerned about your safety or the safety of others, please use the Emergency Help Point on platforms and on board the tram to contact staff.
+If you are concerned about your safety or the safety of others, please use the Emergency Help Point on board the tram to contact the operator.